hardisj/erinsaudiocorner/content/english/loudspeakers/magnepan_lrs_plus.md

 <br>

 IMPORTANT SETUP INFO:
-This speaker was measured with the reference point at the tweeter.
+This speaker was measured with the reference point at the tweeter which is between the top two "buttons".
+This speaker is asymmetrical in design therefore they come in a matched pair.
+I measured the Left speaker.
+This speaker was also measured outdoors via the groundplane method to verify low frequency accuracy.
+This is discussed in the above video.
 Speaker was broken in.
-No grille was used.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.